semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 an **index**.

 > You can notice that I used "all shards that compose your **index**", and not "**cluster**".
 Indeed, each node of the cluster
-**may** represents a shard for a given index, but an index may not be "sharded" on each nodes.
+**may** represents a shard for a given index, but an index may not be "sharded" on every nodes.

 With this configuration, **documents are spread on all shards**, and **each time you query an index**, then the cluster has to **query all the shards that compose it**, which may not be the desired behavior.
 Imagine now that we could **tell the cluster, for each index, where to store the data**,